khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 add sp, sp, #4
 ```

-Thats it, but it quite cumbersome to add and subtract all by hand isn't it?
+That's it, but it quite cumbersome to add and subtract all by hand isn't it?
-Imagine if we would liek to push several values onto the stack.
+Imagine if we would like to push several values onto the stack.
 That is why we have shortcuts that do exactly the same things, these shortcuts
 are instructions `push` and `pop`.